 Are You A Beginner?
 Check Out Our Guitar Picks For Beginners:

 The Top 10 Best Acoustic Guitars For This Year

 10. Yamaha FG840

 If you’re just starting out and this is the first time you’re buying a guitar, you just can’t go wrong with the Yamaha FG840.
 People often buy musical instruments to play them for a month or so, and then forget about them.
-That’s why, instead of spending a large amount of money on a guitar, you should first get a guitar that is affordable and has a lot of things to offer for beginners.
+That’s why, instead of spending a large amount of money on an instrument, you should first get an instrument that is affordable and has a lot of things to offer for beginners.

 One of the most popular options for that is the Yamaha FG840.
-It looks great and is made of strong materials that ensures a long life for the guitar.
+It looks great and is made of strong materials that ensures a long life for it.
 The guitar itself has an attractive western body, which is a common thing on most of the best Yamaha Guitars.

 The FG840 comes with a solid spruce top which is a common material used for bodies.
 What’s interesting about it is that it gets better with age, which means that the longer you use it, the better it will perform.
 The body and the sides are made of maple wood, whereas the fingerboard & the bridge is purely made of Rosewood.

-The sound that comes from this guitar is great.
-Considering the price, this guitar has crisp highs, great mids and has more than enough bass to satisfy even the most demanding users.
+The sound that the Yamaha FG840 is able to produce sounds great.
+Considering the price, it has crisp highs, great mids and has more than enough bass to satisfy even the most demanding users.

 Wooden things get damaged very easily, but this isn’t the case with this product.
 Even though it’s pretty cheap compared to some other models out there, Yamaha managed to make a guitar that is very solid and durable without making the price skyrocket, so that’s a great thing.